Virginia Laws and Incentives

 Residential Electric Vehicle (EV) Charging Station Rebate – Dominion Energy

-Dominion Energy offers residential customers a rebate of $125 for the purchase of a new Level 2 EV charging station.
-To be eligible, customers must enroll in Dominion Energy’s demand response program and register their EV charging station on or after March 1, 2021.
+Dominion Energy offers residential customers a rebate of $125 for the purchase of a new Level 2 EV charger.
+To be eligible, customers must enroll in Dominion Energy’s demand response program and register their EV charger.
 Customers will also receive an annual payment of $40 on the anniversary of their enrollment in the demand response program.
 For more information, including additional eligibility requirements, see the Dominion Energy EV Charger Rewards website.

 Electric Vehicle (EV) Time-of-Use (TOU) Rate – Appalachian Power Company